 Diversity and Inclusion

 The FT Group is committed to becoming a more diverse organisation and promoting inclusion as both an employer and a publisher.
-Our 2020 annual report provides an update on the progress we made last year towards building a more inclusive culture, as well as our refreshed goals to 2024.
+Our 2021 annual report provides an update on the progress we made last year towards building a more inclusive culture, as well as our refreshed goals to 2024.

 Our employee-run networks, including Proud FT, FT Embrace, FT Women, FT Families, FT Sustainability, FT Mental Health and FT Access, play an integral role in connecting individuals and providing a sense of community and culture.